JelleKUL/algorithms-course-student/README.md

 ### Python

-This courses is aimed at teaching you how to develop in Python, so you will need to check if your computer already has a python installation or download the latest version from the website:
+This courses is aimed at teaching you how to develop in Python, so you will need to check if your computer already has a python 3.9 installation or download version 3.9 from the website:

 [https://www.python.org/downloads/](https://www.python.org/downloads/)